goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 The loss calculated then is used to train the Control-Net model (inside green block)

 The Control-net model consists of two parts, The transformers and the Control U-Net.
-The control U-Net is very similar to our original unet that we started with a few important changes.
-(More on this in a while)

 The transformer's job is to take whatever condition we give it (depth map, edge detection etc.) and convert it into something that our U-Net can understand (latent space representation).